Flagsmith/flagsmith-docs/docs/clients/javascript.md

         onChange: (oldFlags,params)=>{ //Occurs whenever flags are changed

         const {isFromServer} = params; //determines if the update came from the server or local cached storage

+        //Set a trait against the Identity
+        bulletTrain.setTrait("favourite_colour","blue"); //This save the trait against the user, it can be queried with bulletTrain.getTrait

         //Check for a feature
         if (bulletTrain.hasFeature("myPowerUserFeature")){